-- National Electrical Code, NFPA 70-Article 551 - ANSI/RVIA EGS-1 1993, Generator Set Standard - ANSI A119.2/NFPA 501C Standard for Recreational Vehicles
+- National Electrical Code, NFPA 70-Article 551 - ANSI/RVIA EGS-1 1986, Generator Set Standard - ANSI A119.2/NFPA 501C Standard for Recreational Vehicles - CSA Electrical Bulletin 946

-The RV builder and/or the set installer must comply with all local codes that apply to generator set installation.
-The RV installer bears sole responsibility for the selection of the appropriate generator set, installation design, and installation.
-The following Installation Codes and Safety Recommendations apply to the installation and operation of RV generator sets.
+The vehicle builder and/or the set installer must comply with all local codes that apply to generator set installation.
+The genset installer bears sole responsibility for the selection of the appropriate generator set, installation design, and installation.
+The following Installation Codes and Safety Recommendations apply to the installation and operation of generator sets in RVs and in commercial vehicles.
 The address of each agency is listed so that copies of the codes may be obtained.
 Installation codes and recommendations are subject to change, and may vary by location or over time.
-The RV manufacturer and the genset installer bear sole responsibility for following all applicable codes and regulations.
+The vehicle manufacturer and the genset installer bear sole responsibility for following all applicable codes and regulations.

+FMVSS 301 Industry Association 14650 Lee Road Chantilly VA 22021

+2. NFPA 70 (N.E.C.)
+National Fire Protection

+NFPA-501C Association

-- 1. ANSI-A119.2 Recreational Vehicle Industry Association 14650 Lee Road Chantilly VA 22021 - 2.
-NFPA 70 (N.E.C.)
-National Fire Protection NFPA-501C Association 470 Atlantic Avenue Boston MA 02210 - 3.
-CSA Electrical Canadian Standards Bulletin #946 Association, Housing and Construction Materials
+3. CSA Electrical Canadian Standards Bulletin #946 Association, Housing and

+Construction Materials Section